Nachiappan Chockalingam: Career and research

 Chockalingam has international recognition in work across science, technology, engineering and medicine and has contributed extensively to synthesising scientific and clinical evidence.
 He has experience in the academic, industrial and clinical sectors through his collaboration with external partners in commercial consultancy, international policy and non-governmental organisations.
 Whilst playing a substantial role in establishing research and academic governance procedures including the establishment of research ethics policy at Staffordshire University, Chockalingam has set up the Centre for Biomechanics and Rehabilitation Technologies.
 He reached the position of the most senior professor at Staffordshire University and established the current version of the Staffordshire University Professoriate and led it between 2013 and 2020.
+Between 2016 and 2022, he has contributed to the NIHR Research for Patient Benefit Panel and serves in multiple other review panels of global grant awarding bodies including the EPSRC, MRC and the European Commission.
+He has been involved with learned societies such as the International Society of Biomechanics, International Research Society for Spinal Deformities and the Footwear Biomechanics Group at various levels of leadership.

 Chockalingam has made extensive academic contributions to understanding adolescent idiopathic scoliosis.
 He is a founding member of the Diabetic Foot Research Group and a visiting professor at the University of Malta.
-He also has visiting positions in other academic institutions in the United Kingdom, India and China.
 Chockalingam has contributed to the development of a culturally competent model of diabetic foot screening at the primary healthcare level and has made important contributions to the identification of priority areas for diabetic foot screening and the provision of rehabilitation and assistive technology.
 His current work focuses on policy areas related to Allied Health Professionals and telehealth.
 Recently, he was involved in the launching of a new policy brief to guide the creation of telehealth patient consultation guidelines and training for AHPs.
-Chockalingam contributes to the developmental work on the provision of assistive technology in the ‘Global South’ and continues to raise awareness on health inequalities and cultural competency in health screening.
+Chockalingam contributes to the developmental work on the provision of assistive technology in the 'Global South' and continues to raise awareness on health inequalities and cultural competency in health screening.

 At a national level, for REF2021, Chockalingam has been appointed to the Panel of Experts within Subpanel 24 - Sport and Exercise Sciences, Leisure and Tourism.
 He is also listed as an expert to the European Parliament in policy areas relating to the assessment of new and emerging technologies, and foresight on long-term scientific and technological trends.
 He is a trustee for Age UK Staffordshire, Bionic Charity and recently Human Study AV.
 He was involved in the development of a Field Ventilator in response to the COVID-19 pandemic.